negar-75/negar-75/README.md

 - 🔭 I’m currently working on 42 Common Core projects, which you can find in my GitHub repositories.

-- "🌱 I’m currently learning Python and exploring AI."
+- 🌱 I’m currently learning Python and exploring AI.

 - ❓ Ask me about anything related to C/C++  and JavaScript